 We took a puddle jumper from Oahu with Ohana Airlines (run by Hawaiian Airlines).
 There is also a plane as well as a ferry option from Maui.
 Our flight from Oahu was about $70 each for a one-way ticket, and the ferry was $30.
 If you are a guest of the Four Seasons, Lanai Air is also an option – at $500 one-way for two people.

-While four-wheel drive vehicles aren’t necessary on most islands, this is one of the exceptions.
+While four-wheel-drive vehicles aren’t necessary on most islands, this is one of the exceptions since there are so many rough dirt roads.
 You can’t get to many of the must-see places without an off-road vehicle since much of the island is unpaved.
 But, if you aren’t as interested in hiking and getting off the beaten path, you can also take advantage of the resort shuttle or taxi services.

-Special thanks to Alberta for providing us with this personalized tour of Lana’i!
+Special thanks to Alberta for providing us with this personalized tour for our day trip to Lanai!
 As always, all opinions are our own.